edvin/fxlauncher/README.md

 ## Show what's new dialog.

 You can have FXLauncher show a whats new dialog.
 This dialog will only be shown when FXLauncher has to download new files from the server.
-The html content will be shown in a `WebView`.
+The html will be shown in a `WebView`.
 Specify `--whats-new=https://whatsnewurl/here`

 ### Applications with no default UI